UCF-CRCV/SB-Bench/README.md

 ## 🙏 Acknowledgements

-This repository has borrowed Video-LMM evaluation code from [TimeChat](https://github.com/RenShuhuai-Andy/TimeChat) and [LLaMA-VID](https://github.com/dvlab-research/LLaMA-VID).
-We also borrowed partial code from [ALM-Bench](https://github.com/mbzuai-oryx/ALM-Bench/), [CVRR-Evaluation-Suit](https://github.com/mbzuai-oryx/CVRR-Evaluation-Suite) repository.
+This repository has borrowed vLLM evaluation code from [vLLM](https://github.com/vllm-project/vllm/tree/main).
+We also borrowed partial code from [ALM-Bench](https://github.com/mbzuai-oryx/ALM-Bench/) repository.
 We thank the authors for releasing their code.

 ---
 <p align="center">